Qubi0-0/passwoder/README.md

   * **[cmake](https://cmake.org/download/)** (3.21 or newer)
   * A C++ compiler that supports C++ 20
+  * Copy functionality works only with `xclip` for now

 If your target environment is Linux or Windows on an x86-64 architecture, then you may also opt into downloading one of our binary Slint packages.
 These are pre-compiled and require no further tools.
 You can find setup instructions and download links at